The Dignity Act of 2025 could transform the future for EB-3 workers and employers.

 The first step in the EB-3 visa process is for the U.S. employer to obtain a PERM labor certification from the Department of Labor (DOL).

-The time it takes to process a labor certification can vary depending on factors like the volume of applications and the complexity of the case.
+The time it takes to process a labor certification can vary depending on factors such as the volume of applications and the # of officers assigned to adjudicate PERM cases.

 What is the timeline for filing and processing the I-140 petition?